 Board Members

-Dr. Traci Korhonen
+Dr. Traci Korhonen, Ed.D.

 FOUNDER, Director, and educator

-The industrial model is stale, it ignores humans’ five senses and the need for interaction and play.
-Students should not spend their days mostly inside four walls sitting at a desk.
-This environment is stressful, boring, and not conducive to learning and problem solving.
-Students need to spend a lot of time outdoors at all ages!
+Students need to be developed as lifelong learners with emotional intelligence and believe that they can make a difference in the world doing what they love.
+They need to spend a lot of time outdoors at all ages!
 Indoors they need a comfortable space, warm and cozy, like a home with intimate spaces for discussions and small group work.
 Outside there would be more quiet areas in nature for independent study, and with access to animals and spaces for mindfulness that develops the heart, mind, and soul of the child.

 Students also need to be taught about the connection between their mind and their body, their gut and their brain.
 They need to understand how a mind and body will feel stressed, depleted, depressed, anxious, etc. when it is low in certain nutrients and minerals and overloaded with toxins in the environment.
 They need to learn how animals and healthy soil is the source of these nutrients and minerals and understand the importance of biodynamic growing practices that enrich their food.
 Assuming a child needs to change their behavior without looking at their diet and surrounding environment is illogical.
-We can cultivate mental and physical health by empowering students with skills and knowledge that will improve their overall wellbeing for a lifetime.
+Traci believes we can cultivate mental and physical health by empowering students with skills and knowledge that will improve their overall wellbeing for a lifetime.

 Teresa Surette